adamsk34/WanderJS/README.md

 A Node project for scraping content from Wikipedia articles.

+WanderJS is only officially supported for the English version of Wikipedia.
+If you speak another language and want to help expand the number of supported languages, your help would be welcomed.

 ## Disclaimer

 This project is not in any way affiliated with Wikipedia or the Wikimedia Foundation